Looking to Cut Costs this Spring? Think Twice Before Cutting Vitamins, Minerals and Vaccinations

 - There is increasing evidence that providing intra-nasal vaccinations to calves at birth reduces the chance of sickness and death when calves go out to pasture.

-- Pre-breeding is the ideal time to vaccinate your cow herd, but other times of the year may be more practical for you and fit within the allowable times for vaccination.
+- Pre-breeding is the ideal time to vaccinate your cow herd.
+However, other times of the year may be more practical for you and fit within the allowable times for vaccination.
 If you didn’t get around to vaccinating pre-breeding, or won’t have time, discuss alternative vaccination timing with your veterinarian.

 Avoid long-term problems caused by short-term solutions

 Beef producers continue to prove their resilience and creativity during challenging times.
-Reducing expenses can be a helpful management strategy, but choose wisely and avoid cutting back on vaccination and nutrition programs which can have dramatic, long-lasting and costly consequences.
+Reducing expenses can be a helpful management strategy, but choose wisely.
+Avoid cutting back on cattle nutrition and vaccination programs that can have dramatic, long-lasting and costly consequences.

 Click here to subscribe to the BCRC Blog and receive email notifications when new content is posted.